Artisan-Lab/RULF/README.md

-# Fuzz Driver Synthesis for Rust Generic APIs
+# RULF+: Fuzz Driver Synthesis for Rust Generic APIs

 ### Introduction

 This is the protrtype repository of RULF+.
 RULF+ is a tool aims to automatically synthesize fuzz drivers for generic APIs in Rust.
+RULF+ can generate multiple monomorphic APIs for a single generic API, to reach a comprehensive and diversity test for the generic API.
+Thus, RULF+ have the capability of finding the elusive bugs hidden in generic APIs, even it hide in a specific monomorphic API.

+### Warning

+We are in the process of reformating code, and the present version may encounter build issues when you following the instructions below.
+We will finish the document and release the docker build environment as soon as possible.

+### Workflow

 The recommended workflow to use this tool to fuzz a library is as follows:
 1. clone the source and build this tool
 2. select a library for fuzzing, the use this tool to generate targets for the selected library.
 3. fuzz the library with [afl.rs](https://github.com/rust-fuzz/afl.rs).
 We provide a command line script to partly automate the process.

-### Warning

-We are in the process of organizing the pertinent code, and the present version may encounter build issues when you following the instructions below.
-We will finish the document and release the docker build environment as soon as possible.

 ### How to use our tool with Docker
 The recommend way to use and develop our tool is through docker.